KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 	git format-patch -o <submission pkg dir> <release tag>..HEAD

-In general, bugfixes and changes to platform-specific code (mostly under framework/platform) are allowed.
+In general, bugfixes and changes to platform-specific code (mostly under `framework/platform`) are allowed.
 The commit message for each change must include a clear description of the change and why it is necessary.
 Non-porting related changes must be accompanied by a waiver (see below).

-Note: When cherry-picking patches on top of release tag, please use "git cherry-pick -x" to include original commit hash in the commit message.
+Note: When cherry-picking patches on top of release tag, please use `git cherry-pick -x` to include original commit hash in the commit message.

-Conformance statement (4) must be included in a file called STATEMENT-<adopter>
-and must contain following:
+Conformance statement (4) must be included in a file called `STATEMENT-<adopter>` and must contain following:

 	CONFORM_VERSION:         <git tag of CTS release>